jonjamz/amethyst/README.md

   - The function to load a subject is written on the subject itself, rather than in `A.subjects.load()` as a callback.
 It is run in a context defined by the `A.subjects.load()` function.
   - All defined API methods for the subject are bound to the context provided to `A.subjects.load()`.
   - Because of the unknown parent context, subjects are automatically namespaced without any extra work from the developer.
 - The parent context becomes loaded with all the subjects, so you can design things inside subjects to bind to that context as well.
 For example, at Writebot we use a subject to abstract Meteor templates that allows our event handlers to both access reactive properties scoped to the parent and also the original template event handler context.
+In this way, you have many small subjects working together to form larger components.

 As you can see, it's quite a different paradigm than a module system.